f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 =====================

 Once SNMP is properly setup and allow-lists are enabled you can poll SNMP objects from remote endpoints.
-If you have an SNMP manager it is recommended you download the appropriate MIBs from the rSeries appliance and compile them into you SNMP manager.
+If you have an SNMP manager, it is recommended you download the appropriate MIBs from the rSeries appliance and compile them into you SNMP manager.
 Alternatively, you can use SNMP command line utilities from a remote client to validate the SNMP endpoints.
 You can then poll/query the appliance via SNMP to get stats from the system using the following SNMP OID’s:

 SNMP System
 -----------